-Guardianship Subsidy Payments Subsidy payments provided by the Arizona Department of Child Safety (DCS) for children who are placed in the care of a Legal Permanent Guardian. ------------------------------- ---
+who are placed in the care of a Legal Permanent Guardian.
+Subsidy payments provided by the Arizona Department of Child Safety (DCS) for children who are placed in the care of a Legal Permanent Guardian. -- -- -- --- --

 Income is first obtained through the Federal and State Data Services Hubs.
 If needed, other proof includes: